nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 "test": "jest --forceExit --detectOpenHandles --coverage"
 ```

+If you run `npm test` you should see a new folder `./coverage` with the code coverage reports.

 <div id='jest-cra'/>
 # Jest and Create React App (CRA)

 Many React projects use the [Create React App](https://create-react-app.dev/) code
 generator.
-CRA uses Jest internally, but hides many of its properties.
+CRA uses Jest internally but hides many of its properties.
 Also, it doesn't pick up the configuration in `jest.config.js`.

 Fortunately, you can still configure the coverage output directly in the